Lumi Nova: Instructions for use

 Safety Instructions

-• Young people who do not have parent, carer, guardian or trusted adult supervision
+• Young people who do not have parental or carer supervision

-• Young people with severe mental health symptoms or diagnoses, who are not supported by a healthcare professional.
+• Young people with severe mental health symptoms or diagnosis, who are not supported by a mental health professional.

 Further information regarding anxiety and young people can be found on the NICE website: https://www.nice.org.uk/guidance/cg159/ifp/chapter/Information-for-parents-and-carers.